dannyedel/dspdfviewer/installation/source/options.md

   to include a dist-specific version.
   * By default, this is auto-detected using `git describe`, with a hardcoded fallback version number (such as, when not building from a git clone).
-* `UseQtFive` boolean, default OFF
+* `UseQtFive` boolean, default ON
-  * If this is ON, `dspdfviewer` will be built against `Qt5` and the `poppler-qt5` bindings, instead of the Qt4 version.
+  * If this is OFF, `dspdfviewer` will be built against `Qt4` and the `poppler-qt4` bindings, instead of the Qt5 version.
-  * If this options is enabled, dspdfviewer depends on Qt5 and libpoppler-qt5, and no longer depends on Qt4 or libpoppler-qt4.
+  * If this options is disabled, dspdfviewer depends on Qt4 and libpoppler-qt4, and no longer depends on Qt5 or libpoppler-qt5.
+  * The Qt4 support will get dropped eventually.
+Please use the Qt5 version and report bugs if you experience regressions compared to Qt4.
 * `UpdateTranslations` boolean, default OFF
   * If you want to work on the translation, you can activate this flag to make `cmake` regenerate the `.ts` files.
-  **Be warned** that cmake now considers the `.ts` file an output and will delete it if you call `make clean`.
+  **Be warned** that when this switch is ON, cmake sees the `.ts` files as *output* files and will **delete** them if you call `make clean`.
 * `BuildTests` boolean, default ON
   * Builds unit tests.
-These tests will require PDFs to render, which can either be generated during the build or downloaded from the internet (see next option)
+These tests will require PDFs to function, which are included in the tarball, but can be (re)generated during the build.
-  * If this option is enabled, dspdfviewer also depends on the boost unit test framework.
+  * `RunDualScreenTests` boolean, default ON
+    * Include unit tests that require two screens to be connected.
+  * `RunTestsOnBigEndian` boolean, default OFF
+    * Run the unit tests on a big-endian system.
+By default, tests are only run on little-endian systems.
+  * `UsePrerenderedPDF` boolean, default OFF
+    * Use pre-rendered PDFs for the test suite, instead of compiling them on-the-fly during the build.
+    * Enable this to speed up build time and reduce dependencies.
+    * The default value will probably switch to ON in a future version.
 * `BoostStaticLink` boolean, default OFF
   * Link against the `boost` libraries statically (ON) or dynamically (OFF)
   * If your platform supports dynamic linking, ideally through a package manager